 There is a whole class of leaders in an organization who must work cross-functionally to marshal resources and coordinate the work of people who do not report to them.

-They need to orchestrate outcomes and results.
+They need to orchestrate outcomes and results of Blending Strategy and Tactics.
 That means they are:

 - Be mission and goal-focused